svroonland/rezilience/docs/docs/docs/general_usage.md

 # General usage

-`rezilience` policies are created as [`ZManaged`](https://zio.dev/docs/datatypes/datatypes_managed) resources.
+`rezilience` policies are created as [`Scoped`](https://zio.dev/docs/datatypes/datatypes_managed) effects.
 This allows them to run background operations which are cleaned up safely after usage.
-Since these `ZManaged`s are just descriptions of the policy, they can be passed around to various call sites and `use`d to create many instances.
+Since these scoped effects are just descriptions of the policy, they can be passed around to various call sites and used to create many instances.

 All instantiated policies are defined as traits with an `apply` method that takes a ZIO effect as parameter: